 Explore new ways to raise funds

-Every PTA and school will have experienced a unique set of challenges since lockdown – and there’s no one-size-fits-all solution.
+Every PTA and school will experience a unique set of challenges – and there’s no one-size-fits-all solution.
 ‘Don’t exclude ideas because you think they can’t possibly apply to you,’ says Jane Redman.
 ‘In major gifts, for example, the level of donation that counts as significant will be different for every charity.
-For the big charities, a major gift could be £10,000 or more, whereas for a PTA, a gift of £500 would make a huge difference and would be worth pursuing.’
+For big charities, a major gift may be £10,000 or more, whereas for a PTA, a gift of £500 would make a huge difference and would be worth pursuing.’

 What’s right for you?

-In a small charity, you have to choose your methods carefully.
+Small charities must choose their methods carefully.
 The Railway Land Wildlife Trust in Lewes, East Sussex has just four paid members of staff to deliver its charitable services.
 ‘We have very limited resources and it’s not possible to do everything,’ says programme coordinator Helen Meade.
 ‘We focus on running our Friends scheme, holding community events and applying to grant-giving trusts.
-With everything changing so fast at the moment, we are looking at new ideas, but they need to work for us as well as our supporters.’
+We are always looking for new ideas, but they need to work for us as well as our supporters.’

 ‘If I were starting work for a PTA right now I would advise them to look at who has donated in the past and get to know those people better,’ says Jane Redman.
 ‘Are any of the parents or governors well-connected or influential?
 Build relationships with those people first.’